double16/fabric/patterns/create_persona/system.md

 - Create a job title, company, and work location.
 Only choose a city for the work location, no street address.
 The work location must be within 1 hour of driving of the city of residence.

 - Create personal interests for the persona.
 Examples are pets, camping, shopping, sports, or movies.
+If a website is given, use the industry of the web site to inform one of the personal interests.

 - Write a personal bio in 2-4 sentences using informal style.
 Use some slang appropriate for the age group.